ai-aimbot/AIMr/README.md

 ## I need assistance!

-Feel free to reach out to me via Discord at @kb.kb.
+Feel free to reach out to me via Discord at @kb.kb or create a github issue request

 © Catch Me If You Can Industries